 You will get an unbiased view of the value of your product for the audience.
 Once problems are identified, experts will make individual recommendations for fixing them and suggest new ways to improve quality.

 The company has a variety of skills that you are looking for to solve current problems.
 The team is formed according to project specifics: industry specifics, technical requirements, task complexity, and scope of work.

 You won’t need to bring in-house staff, as outsourcers have comprehensive security testing experience.
 You can easily expand your team with additional specialists when new tasks arise, and vice versa.

 You get access not only to human resources but also to technological resources.
 For startups and small companies, this is an opportunity to avoid buying expensive technologies and tools, as well as the cost of staff training on how to use them.

-As we said above, comprehensive testing will require AT frameworks, DBs, tools for each stage of DevOps, and more.
+As we said above, comprehensive testing will require AT frameworks, DBs, tools for automation testing each stage of DevOps, and more.
 The outsourcing company already has all that, so the tech stack will be formed specifically for the project and with your wishes in mind.

 Do you want to evaluate these advantages on your own experience?
 Then choose the service provider responsibly.

 Seven Important Criteria for Choosing an Outsourcing Company

 When searching online and communicating with the company’s manager, pay attention to the following characteristics:

 Expertise in your industry, especially if it’s a complex, highly competitive area.